 An accountant by profession, James O'Kane was appointed Registrar and Chief Operating Officer in 1999, after nearly six years as the University's Director of Finance.
 An advocate of technology and knowledge transfer he is a Director of a number of companies including QUBIS Ltd., NI Challenge Fund Ltd and Northern Ireland Science Park Holdings Ltd. He is also currently a Director of the Belfast Health and Social Care Trust and was formerly the Chairman of the Belfast Metropolitan College, the largest provider of tertiary education in Northern Ireland.

 As Director of Academic and Student Affairs, Wilma Fee leads a major support service for students and academic matters.
 The Directorate is comprised of four major divisions - Academic Affairs, Student Affairs, Educational and Skills Development, and Student Services and Systems.
 These divisions provide the framework for the delivery of services to students and the academic infrastructure for quality assurance and regulation, and student appeals.
-The Directorate is also responsible for a purpose-designed Student Guidance Centre, which provides a single point of access and guidance for all students and a recently opened International and Postgraduate Student Centre.
+The Directorate is also responsible for a purpose-designed Student Guidance Centre, which provides a single point of access and guidance for all students and and the Graduate School, which is an information, study and teaching facility exclusively for Postgraduate students.
 The Directorate works closely with Schools and other key directorates in delivering the Corporate Plan and Education Strategy for the University, and in developing and enhancing the processes and systems which underpin learning and teaching of students.
 It is most closely associated with the provision of leadership and support for the 'Student Experience', from enrolment through to graduation, and for the implementation of the University’s Education Strategy.

 A graduate of both Queen’s University and the University of Ulster, Wilma Fee joined Queen’s in 1995 as Faculty Administrator for the Faculty of Humanities, and was Head of the Postgraduate Office before taking up the post of Director of Academic and Student Affairs in May 2006.
 She is an active member of the national Association of University Administrators, having served as a member of the Executive Committee, the Conferences Committee, and as Regional Coordinator for Ireland.